pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 ## Introduction

 The physical plan is the physical execution plan in TiSpark.
-When we use explain in Spark which run with TiSpark, The process of physical plan will be displayed in the terminal .but now this display about how the plan execute has some problem.
+When we use `explain` in Spark which runs with TiSpark, The process of the physical plan will be displayed in the terminal. but now this display about how the plan executes has some problems.

-- outputting multiple filters  which not should show together in the same time
+- outputting multiple filters which not should show together at the same time.

 - unclear representation of the execution process.

 - obscure push-down conditions.

-The displayed of physical plan need to be improved.
+The display of the  physical plan needs to be improved.

-## Motivation or Background
+## Background

 ### The Process of Scan

 #### IndexScan

 In TiSpark, An IndexScan requires two scans.
 One is scanning in index data to get the RowID and the other one is scanning in table data to get the real data.
-The first scan in code called IndexScan, and the second scan in code called TableScan,but in order to facilitate the distinction,  in the latter part of the text, the first scan is called IndexRangeScan, the second scan is called TableRowIDScan.
+The first scan in code is called IndexScan, and the second scan in code called TableScan, but to facilitate the distinction, in the latter part of the text, the first scan is called IndexRangeScan, and the second scan is called TableRowIDScan.

 #### CoveringIndexScan

 CoveringIndexScan is a special case of IndexScan.
-If the column in Fliter and the column in Projection are both inside the Index in one visit, then we only need to scan the Index once, no need to scan for the Table. that is, it only scans for the Index, such a Scan is called CoveringIndexScan.
+If the column in Filter and the column in Projection are both inside the Index in one visit, then we only need to scan the Index once, no need to scan for the Table. that is, it only scans for the Index, such a Scan is called CoveringIndexScan.

 #### TableScan

 TableScan is different from IndexScan and CoveringIndexScan.
-TableScan only scan table data. such a scan we called TableRangeScan in the following.
+TableScan only scans table data. such a scan we called TableRangeScan in the following.

-### Fliter Concept
+### Filter Concept

 #### PushDown Filter